josedasilva123/josedasilva123/README.md

 Hi!
 I'm Alex, fullstack Javascript developer focused in front-end.
 My core stack is React + NodeJS

-🔭 I've been working as React teacher in Kenzie Academy Brasil and I'm also a freelancer
+🔭 I've been working as fullstack teacher in Kenzie Academy Brasil and I'm also a freelancer

 🌱 I'm always improving my skills as a developer, always focusing in front-end, but studing a little bit of back-end too.